 - Google My Business

 Not only do these platforms make it convenient for customers to leave reviews on their choice of website, but it also helps brand your company in the eyes of Google.
-NAP citations are a major factor for brand authority, and the more platforms on which you’re listed, the more authority you build from the signals they produce.
-You might be thinking that the opportunity to leave reviews also encourages bad reviews, but you must trust that Google prefers seeing a couple bad reviews to no reviews at all.
+NAP citations are a significant factor for brand authority, and the more platforms you’re listed, the more power you build from the signals they produce.
+You might be thinking that the opportunity to leave reviews also encourages bad reviews, but you must trust that Google prefers seeing a couple of bad reviews to no reviews at all.
 The same is true of customers.
 They’d rather see 4.5/5 than 0/0.
 It’s your job as a plumber to give your clients a platform to voice their testimonials.

 Once you have the platforms set up, you now must encourage customers to leave reviews on them.
-We noted that Google My Business and Facebook are the most important platforms, and the ones you’ll want to most often encourage a customer to leave feedback.
-So how do you do that in an ethical manner?
-First you should let go of any unethical ideas.
+We noted that Google My Business and Facebook are the most important platforms and the ones you’ll want to encourage a customer most often to leave feedback.
+So how do you ethically do that?
+First, you should let go of any unethical ideas.
 For instance, paying someone for reviews will almost certainly come back to haunt you.
-This extends even to giving someone a “discount” for leaving a testimonial.
+Even giving someone a “discount” for leaving a testimonial violated guidelines.
 Instead, you should follow these steps: